-\begin{theorem} Suppose that the utility function $u$ is according to stochastic productivity system with a CES production function with parameter $r\geq 1$.
-For every given cardinality $k\geq 1$, let $M$ be a set of $k$ elements in $N$ with highest mean test scores.
+\begin{proposition}[mean test scores] Suppose that the utility function $u$ is according to the CES production function with parameter $r\geq 1$.
+For given cardinality parameter $k\geq 1$, let $M$ be a set of $k$ items in $N$ with highest mean test scores.
 Then, we have